State 4-H Plant Science Contest

-The four highest scoring senior-age 4-H youth (15-18) will be eligible to be part of the California State 4-H Plant Science team representing California at the National Junior Horticultural Association Convention on October 11-14, 2019.
+The four highest scoring senior-age 4-H youth (15-18) will be eligible to be part of the California State 4-H Plant Science team representing California at the National Junior Horticultural Association contest on October 11-14, 2019.
 This year, the National Convention will be in Lincoln, NE.

 In addition to the qualifying California 4-H team members, other 4-H youth can attend the convention and participate in demonstration, speech, cooking, and several other contests.

 NJHA Study Manual - A good online resource for 4-H members interested in doing independent research on plant science

-University of California Agriculture and Natural Resources (UC ANR) Master Gardener Program - The UC ANR Master Gardener Program extends UC research-based information about home horticulture and pest management to the public.
+University of California (UC) Master Gardener Program - The UC Master Gardener Program extends UC research-based information about home horticulture and pest management to the public.